bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 to reduce the packet header processing overhead associated with each packet.

-I have never come across any normal home or small enterprise networks that uses Jumbo Ethernet frames.
+I have never come across any normal home or small enterprise network that uses Jumbo Ethernet frames.
 One important reason for this is because Jumbo Ethernet frames are not supported over Wi-Fi.
 Jumbo frames only work over hard Ethernet connections where *all* the